-Meets the educational requirements of the Department of Human Resources and Child Care Administration for the position of Senior Staff.
+Meets the educational requirements of the Maryland State Department of Education Office of Child Care for the position of child care preschool teacher.
 In this position, students can teach preschool children in various settings.
 Students must pass both courses with a "C" or better to receive the LOR.

 Course Credits

 Requirements

-ECD 104 Activities I for Children .
+ECD 104 Activities for Children .
 3

 ED 100 Child Development & Behavior .
 3

-6